 Temperature increase

 A special hair dryer for treating the head is currently common in clinics in the United States of America.
-Recently, they are just starting to appear in some expensive dermatological centers in other countries.
+Recently, they are just beginning to appear in some expensive dermatological centers in other countries.

-https://www.youtube.com/watch?v=8wTCVUpzPW8 Video can't be loaded: Treatment of head lice (lice) in adults: combing, comb, hair dye and iron, steam, frost (https: // www. youtube.com/watch?v=8wTCVUpzPW8)
+https://www.youtube.com/watch?v=8wTCVUpzPW8 Video can't be loaded: Treatment of pediculosis (lice) in adults: combing, comb, hair dye and straightener, steam, frost (https://www. youtube.com/watch?v=8wTCVUpzPW8)

-Influence of temperature fluctuations on the development of lice
+The influence of temperature fluctuations on the development of lice

 Lice development:

-The lifespan of an adult is 30 - 40 days.
+Lifespan adult make up 30 – 40 days.

 Nits and nymphs

-Methods of temperature exposure to lice
+Methods of temperature influence on lice

 Like other insects, lice quickly adapt to insecticides.
 However, you can fight them in other ways.
 For example, using high or low temperatures.